- The role of Council

-There are now two slip areas in the Blue Bluff area:
+There are two active slip areas in the Blue Bluff area include:

-- The slow slip detected in September 2020 which has seen the road to slump towards the river and caused the original closure.
+- the slow slip detected in September 2020, which has seen the road slump towards the river and caused the original closure

-- A second significant slip 100m further towards Ōtaki Forks which has completely covered the road.
-This occurred during the heavy rain event of 6-8 December 2021.
+- a second significant slip 100 metres further towards Ōtaki Forks, which has completely covered the road; this began during the heavy rain event of 6–8 December 2021

-- The wet winter of 2022 has sparked further movement in the slip area.
+- the wet winter of 2022 sparked further movement in the slip area.

 Council continues to take a cautious approach in the interests of public safety and keep the new walking track closed until we can be sure the area is stable enough to open.

-We know this will be frustrating news for many who had hoped to easily return to the Forks area and wider Forest Park, but we must put public safety at the forefront of decision-making.
+We know this is frustrating for many who had hoped to easily return to the Forks area and wider Forest Park, but we must put public safety at the forefront of decision-making.